Filling-enforced constraint on the quantized Hall conductivity on a periodic lattice: Setup and Main Results

 where $\theta_{F,a}$ is mutual statistical angle between fluxon ($F$) and background anyon ($a$)~\cite{Essin2013,Barkeshli2014} in each unit cell.
 When there are $n$ degenerate ground states,

 \end{theorem}

+{The non-interacting fermion version of Theorem~\ref{theorem.IQHE} is known as the Diophantine equation~\cite{Dana1985}.
+It was generalized to many-body systems by Avron and Yaffe~\cite{AvronYaffe1986} and studied further in Ref.~\cite{KolRead1993}.
+The many-body version of the Diophantine equation in Ref.~\cite{AvronYaffe1986} corresponds to the above theorems at a fixed system size and number of particles, with a given number of degenerate ground states.
+However, we believe that the theorem stated as above in terms of $\phi$ and $\bar{\rho}$ is useful in many ways.
+For example, it reveals a deep connection to the LSM-type theorems, leading to natural generalizations such as Theorem~\ref{theorem.FQHE.ns} for non-symmorphic lattices in Section~\ref{sec:non-symmorphic}.
+Furthermore, it gives rise to powerful applications, in particular the one showing the stability of gapless phases in $\pi$-flux systems, as we will discuss in Section~\ref{sec:applications}.
+The relation to the statistical angle $\theta_{F,a}$ is also a novel perspective introduced in this paper.}

-Clearly (\ref{thm}) is simply a special case of this general theorem without bulk anyons.
+Clearly, Theorem~\ref{theorem.IQHE} is simply a special case without bulk anyons, of the latter more general Theorem~\ref{theorem.FQHE}.
 When $\phi=0$ magnetic translation (\ref{mag trans}) reduces to usual lattice translations, and (\ref{thm:fractional}) reduces to the well-known fact that a gapped 2d phase with fractional filling per unit cell necessarily leads to topological order if translations $T_{1,2}$ are preserved~\cite{Hastings2004,Hastings2005,Oshikawa2006,Cheng2016}.
 As will be shown later, because the magnetic translation symmetry determines only the fractional part of $\phi$, the background anyon $a$ per unit cell has the following ambiguity: When we increase the flux density $\phi$ by $\Delta\phi=1$, there is one extra ``anti-fluxon'' per unit cell: \bea \phi\rightarrow \phi+1,~~~a\rightarrow a-F \eea It then follows that $\theta_{F.a} \to \theta_{F,a} - \theta_{F,F}$ under this transformation.
 The consistency of the Theorem~(\ref{thm:fractional}) with this transformation leads to the identity

 This is actuall a well known result~\cite{Cheng2016} that Hall conductivity equals the mutual statistical angle of two fluxons in unit of $2\pi$.

 The theorem (\ref{thm:fractional}) can be proved for both Abelian and non-Abelian topological orders, under the assumption of symmetry fractionalization (i.e. we are limited to the situations that magnetic translation symmetry does not change anyon types).
 Note that even in non-Abelian cases, background anyon $a$ per unit cell must be an Abelian anyon to be compatible to translational symmetry operation in topological orders~\cite{Barkeshli2014,Cheng2016}.
 Meanwhile, the fluxon must also obey Abelian statistics even in non-Abelian FQH states~\cite{Cheng2016}.